ankitwest/Paramedix/README.md

 # Paramedix

-An app which enables a person to look for Pharmacist in nearby locations and also schedules an appointment with him to get some basic help in Medical Field.
+An app which enables a person to look for Pharmacist in nearby locations and also schedule an appointment with him to get some basic as well as some life saving Medical Support.